 A vertical scale is a scale score system that allows for direct comparison of student test scores across grade levels within a content area.
-Vertical scaling refers to the process of placing scores of tests that measure similar content areas but at different grade levels onto a common scale.
+Vertical scaling refers to the process of placing scores of tests in the same content area at different grade levels onto a common scale.
 In order to implement a vertical scale, research studies were needed to determine differences in difficulty across grade levels or grade clusters.
-Such studies were conducted for the STAAR grades 3-8 reading and mathematics and the STAAR Spanish grades 3-5 reading in spring 2012, and for TELPAS in spring 2008.
-For these studies, embedded field-test positions from several regular field-test forms (refer to the Field-Test Equating section of this chapter) were used to include vertical linking items.
+Such studies were conducted for the STAAR grades 3-8 reading and mathematics assessment, the STAAR Spanish grades 3-5 reading assessments in spring 2012, and for TELPAS in spring 2008.
+For these studies, embedded field-test positions from several regular field-test forms (refer to the Field-Test Equating section of this chapter) included vertical linking items instead of field test items.
 The studies assumed a common-item nonequivalent groups design (refer to the Equating section of this chapter) in which items from different grade levels appear together on consecutive grade-level tests, allowing for direct comparison of item difficulties across grade levels.
-By embedding vertical-linking items across grade levels, the average differences in item difficulties of vertical-linking items can be calculated for each adjacent grade pair, and these linking constants between adjacent grades are then used to create a vertical scale.
+By embedding vertical linking items across grade levels, the average differences in item difficulties of vertical linking items can be calculated for each adjacent grade pair, and these linking constants between adjacent grades are then used to create a vertical scale.

-For detailed information about these studies, refer to the "Vertical Scaling Studies" section of the Technical Digests and Reports page on TEA's Student Assessment Division website.
+For detailed information about vertical scaling studies, refer to the Assessment Reports and Studies page on TEA's Student Assessment Division website.

-Similar to the horizontally-scaled assessments, vertically-scaled scale scores also represent linear transformations of Rasch-based performance estimates (θ).
-Vertically scaled scores, however, additionally include an extra scaling constant (V_a) that varies across each grade (g).
+Similar to the horizontally-scaled assessments, vertically-scaled scale scores also represent linear transformations of Rasch-based proficiency level estimates (θ).
+Vertically-scaled scores, however, include an extra scaling constant (V_g) that varies across each grade (g).
 This is given by the equation below:

-$$SS{\theta} = A \times (\theta - V_q) + B \tag{4}$$
+$$SS{\theta} = A \times (\theta - V_a) + B \tag{5}$$

-The scaling constants A and B in Equation (4) are derived in the same way as for horizontal scale score systems, except that the scale score for one of the performance standards (e.g., Level II) is fixed only for one of the assessments in the vertical scale (e.g., the STAAR grade 8 mathematics for the STAAR mathematics vertical scale), and the standard deviation is taken across all of the assessments (e.g., all STAAR grades 3-8 mathematics assessments).
+where SS{θ} is the scale score for a Rasch proficiency level estimate (θ).
+The scaling constants A and B in Equation (5) are derived in the same way as for horizontal scale score systems, except that the scale score for one of the performance standards (e.g., Level II) is fixed only for one of the assessments in the vertical scale (e.g., the STAAR grade 8 mathematics for the STAAR mathematics vertical scale), and the standard deviation is taken across all of the assessments (e.g., all STAAR grades 3-8 mathematics assessments).
 The A scaling constant is calculated as follows:

-$$A = \frac{\sigma{ss}}{\sigma{\Pi}} \tag{5}$$
+$$A = \frac{\sigma{SS}}{\sigma{\theta}} \tag{6}$$

-In Equation (5), σ{ss} represents the desired standard deviation of the scale across all assessments, while σ{II} represents the standard deviation of Rasch-based θ values among a sample group.
+In Equation (6), σ{SS} represents the desired standard deviation of the scale across all assessments, while σ{θ} represents the standard deviation of Rasch-based θ values among a sample group.
 For the STAAR 3-8 vertical scales, for example, the sample group consisted of all students who took a test form with embedded vertical scale items in spring 2012 (vertical scale items are not used to calculate student scores).